 Take the stress out of conducting annual performance reviews with these five steps.
 They'll help you – and each member on your team – grow professionally.

 For many new managers (and some seasoned ones), the thought of being responsible for aspects of another person's career is a little scary.
 Overseeing your direct reports' day-to-day duties as well as encouraging their professional growth can seem like a daunting task.

 As such, there are devices that supervisors must have in their toolbox for effectively managing creative people.
 Akin to a Swiss Army knife, the annual review is one of the most essential and versatile tools at your disposal.
 You can use annual reviews to spark conversation, carve out and define goals, tighten up weaknesses in performance, and shine a light on achievements.

 But the question many managers ask and desperately want the answer to is: What are the steps to constructing the best annual review possible?
-Well, it begins well before you type anything in an official review document.
-The following five steps will help you build a solid annual review as well as a stronger bond with each member on your team.
+Well, it begins before you type anything in an official review document.
+The following five steps will help you build a solid annual review, as well as a stronger bond with each member on your team.